NancyGarg/ReactNative-Animations/README.md

   1. What are we touching
   2. What component handles touch
   3. How is the gesture changing

-PanResponder Object provides many functions for the control like
+PanResponder Object provides many functions for the control like:

-  - onStartShouldSetPanResponder(): it basically tells wether this should handle,respond to the the interaction made,eg:if it should do anything id user touches the component.it has true or false as return value
+  - onStartShouldSetPanResponder(): it basically tells wether this should handle,respond to the the interaction made,eg:if it should do anything id user touches the component.it has true or false as return value.

   - onPanResponderMove(event,gesture):keeps track of the movement and all the details of the interaction.

   - OnPanResponderRelease():it tells what to do when in interaction removes or is released.